CaravanStudios/open-product-recovery/standards/transfer_api.md

 If the accept endpoint is called for an offer that does not exist, is expired, has been [rejected](#634-rejectproduct) by the calling organization, or is otherwise unavailable for acceptance, an HTTP 404 status (not found) must be returned.

 If a caller wants to ensure that they know the exact contents of the offer they are accepting, they may specify the `ifNotNewerThanTimestampUTC` parameter.
-If the offer's `lastUpdateTimestampUTC` is newer than this parameter, the accept request must fail, and the latest version of the offer must be returned in the [error message](#6333-acceptproduct-error-messages).
+If the offer's `lastUpdateTimeUTC` is newer than this parameter, the accept request must fail, and the latest version of the offer must be returned in the [error message](#6333-acceptproduct-error-messages).

 #### 6.3.3.1. `acceptProduct` Request Body

 The request body should be a JSON map with the following properties:

 * `offerId` (`string`) : The id of the offer to accept.
 * `ifNotNewerThanTimestampUTC` (`number`, optional) : An optional timestamp indicating the latest version of the offer that the requesting organization is willing to accept.
-If the offer's `lastUpdateTimestampUTC` is newer than this timestamp, the request must fail.
+If the offer's `lastUpdateTimeUTC` is newer than this timestamp, the request must fail.
 See [Accept Error Messages](#6333-acceptproduct-error-messages) below.
 * `reshareChain` (`Array<url>`, optional) : An optional array of JSON Web Tokens specifying the chain of resharing by which the current recipient organization discovered this offer.
 This field must be provided for offers that were received via resharing.
 See [Friend of a Friend Sharing](#44-friend-of-a-friend-sharing) for details.

 #### 6.3.3.2. `acceptProduct` Response Body